Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night stay in a luxurious hotel.

 Set on the banks of the River Liffey, Dublin was founded by the Vikings who named the city Dubh Linn, which means ‘Black Pool’ after the tidal pool that formed where the River Poddle met the Liffey.
 The city is magnificent with Georgian architecture, grand squares and historic monuments, and is steeped in culture and oozes charisma with a touch of hedonism.

 This morning your local guide will help you discover the history and charm of Dublin on a walking tour.
-See The Mansion House, the official residence of Dublin’s Lord Mayor, Dublin Castle, which was constructed in the 13th century on the site of a Viking Settlement, and the gardens of St. Patricks Cathedral, the heart of Dublin’s history and culture for more than 800 years.
+See The Mansion House, the official residence of Dublin’s Lord Mayor, Dublin Castle, which was constructed in the 13th century on the site of a Viking Settlement, and the old Post Office, the heart of Dublin’s history and culture for more than 800 years.
 You will also see 19th century Fitzwilliam Square, St. Stephen’s Green Park, the Molly Malone statue, the old Parliament House and City Hall.
+(B/D)

-Freechoice: Choose how you spend the afternoon with Scenic Freechoice:
+Freechoice: Choose how you want to conclude your morning exploration with Scenic Freechoice:

 Today you will travel to Killarney, stopping along the way to visit the 600-year-old Blarney Castle.
 Explore the castle ruins and see the legendary ‘Stone of Eloquence’, more commonly known as the Blarney Stone.
 Legend says if you kiss it, you will receive the ‘gift of the gab’.
 Over the years, famous people such as Sir Winston Churchill, Ronald Raegan and Mick Jagger have puckered up to the ancient stone.